RedisBloom/RedisBloom/docs/docs/Configuration.md

     RedisBloom supports multiple module configuration parameters.
 All of these parameters can only be set at load-time.
 ---

-## Setting load-time configuration parameters on module load
+## Setting configuration parameters on module load

 Setting configuration parameters at load-time is done by appending arguments after the `--loadmodule` argument when starting a server from the command line or after the `loadmodule` directive in a Redis config file.
 For example: